Red Sox vs. Braves Player Props Betting Odds

 Devers Stats

-- Rafael Devers has 95 hits with 22 doubles, 24 home runs and 34 walks.
-He has driven in 74 runs with two stolen bases.
+- Rafael Devers has 97 hits with 22 doubles, 24 home runs, 34 walks and 75 RBI.
+He's also stolen two bases.

-- Devers enters this game looking to extend his three-game hit streak.
-In his last five games he is hitting .389 with a double, two home runs, two walks and two RBI.
+- Devers heads into this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .368 with a home run, two walks and two RBI.

 Devers Recent Games